Agnimandur/Red-Crab-Inn-Bot/README.md

 Find the number of servers and people that this bot has reached.

 #### $reaper
-An admin can type $reaper to create a reaper channel in your discord server.
+A server admin can use this command to create a reaper channel in your discord server and initialize the game.
 The following commands only work in the #reaper or #reaper-discussion channel.

+#### $leave
+A server admin can use this command to purge the Red Crab Inn and all its creations from your server.

 <br/>